BlueBrain/morphoclass/CONTRIBUTING.md

 Once you open a PR, the workflow that runs all CI tests is automatically triggered.
 This workflow is also triggered every time a new commit is pushed to that PR branch.
-If you want to push a commit without triggering the CI tests (e.g. if a feature is still work in progress and you want to save time), your commit message should include an appropriate label like `[skip ci]`, `[ci skip]`, `[no ci]` etc. (see [here](https://github.blog/changelog/2021-02-08-github-actions-skip-pull-request-and-push-workflows-with-skip-ci/)
+If you want to push a commit without triggering the CI tests (e.g. if a feature is still work in progress, and you want to save time), your commit message should include an appropriate label like `[skip ci]`, `[ci skip]`, `[no ci]` etc. (see [here](https://github.blog/changelog/2021-02-08-github-actions-skip-pull-request-and-push-workflows-with-skip-ci/)